Dear Class of 2028,

 Location: Varies

-Now that you’ve had a chance to reflect on your choice of courses and to obtain information and advice on placement, you will meet again with your advisor to discuss your schedule in detail and complete it by adding and, if necessary, dropping courses.
-At this time, you will also be able to add any intermediate or advanced courses that were not included in the summer pre-registration, except for special permission courses that require the instructor’s signature (these can be added during the first two weeks of classes).
-Since there may not be space in some of the classes you have chosen, you should discuss alternative selections with your advisor and put them down on your form.
-At the end of your meeting, your advisor will sign your registration form, signifying that you have consulted with them.
-Note: Do not leave your advisor’s office before they sign your form!
-You cannot register for classes on Thursday or Friday without a completed and signed form.
+Now that you have had time to think about your course choices and seek advice on placement, you will have another meeting with your advisor.
+During this meeting, you will discuss your schedule in detail and make any necessary changes to it by adding or dropping courses.
+If you want to take any intermediate or advanced courses that were not included in the summer pre-registration, you can add them now.
+Keep in mind that some of the classes you choose may already be full, so discuss plenty of alternative options with your advisor and include them on your registration form.
+It’s important to note that your advisor must sign your registration form at the end of your meeting to confirm that you have consulted with them.
+Do not leave your advisor’s office before they sign your form!
+Without a completed and signed form, you won’t be able to register for classes on Friday.
 (Core Event)

 Location: Homerooms